-- Transition of care: - If your network/claims administrator changes (and you or a covered family member has a serious illness, or you or your spouse is in the 20th or later week of pregnancy), you can ask your new network/claims administrator to evaluate your need for transition of care.
-This allows you to continue with your current care provider at the Value Plus innetwork benefit level for a period of time, even if that provider is not part of the Value Plus network for your new network/claims administrator.
-Contact your network/claims administrator for more information. - If you are newly enrolled in the Value Plus Option (and you or a covered family member has a serious illness, or you or your spouse is in the 20th or later week of pregnancy), you can ask your network/claims administrator to evaluate your need for transition of care.
-This allows you to continue with your current care provider at the Value Plus in-network benefit level for a period of time, even if that provider is not part of the Value Plus network.
-Contact your network/claims administrator for more information.

-- Network and/or claim administrator: Your network/claims administrator establishes standards for participating providers, including physicians, hospitals and other service providers.
+Transition of care:

+If your network administrator changes (and you or a covered family member has a serious illness, or you or your spouse is in the 20th (or later) week of pregnancy), you can ask your new network administrator to evaluate your need for transition of care.
+This allows you to continue with your current care provider at the in-network benefit level for a period of time, even if that provider is not part of the network for your new network administrator.
+Contact your network administrator for more information.

+- If you are newly enrolled in the Medical Option (and you or a covered family member has a serious illness, or you or your spouse is in the 20th (or later) week of pregnancy), you can ask your network administrator to evaluate your need for transition of care.
+This allows you to continue with your current care provider at the in-network benefit level for a period of time, even if that provider is not part of the network.
+Contact your network administrator for more information. - Network administrator: Your network administrator establishes standards for participating providers, including physicians, hospitals and other service providers.
 They carefully screen providers and verify their medical licenses, board certifications, hospital admitting privileges and medical outcomes.
 They also periodically monitor whether participating providers continue to meet network standards.
-Your network/claims administrator also processes claims, negotiates fees and contracts with care providers. - Dependents living in different cities: If you have a dependent who lives in a different state than you (for example: commuters, children away at school, divorced families), your dependent is covered by the preferred network/claims administrator for the state where you reside, not the state where he or she resides.
-Your network/claims administrator has national in-network providers, providing you and your covered dependents with access to in-network providers.
-For example, if you live in Texas and your dependent lives in California, your dependent is covered under the network/claims administrator for Texas (your state of residence), not California.
+Your network administrator also processes claims, negotiates fees and contracts with care providers.
+Please note that if BCBS TX is your network administrator and you live in or seek care in California, you will need to use providers in the BlueCross network to receive the in-network level of benefits. - Dependents living in different cities: If you have a dependent who lives in a different state than you (for example: commuters, children away at school, divorced families), your dependent is covered by the preferred network administrator for the state where you reside, not the state where he or she resides.
+Your network administrator has national in-network providers, providing you and your covered dependents with access to in-network providers.
+For example, if you live in Texas and your dependent lives in California, your dependent is covered under the network administrator for Texas (your state of residence), not California.
 This means your dependent will use the same network of providers that you use, regardless if your dependent resides in a different state than you.
-When you select a network and/or plan administrator, you should carefully evaluate your choices that are available to you and your family members living elsewhere, so your entire family can maximize your in-network benefit levels. - Leaving the service area (moving your home address or relocating): - If you move to an area where the Value Plus Option is available, you remain enrolled in the Value Plus Option and retain your current network/claims administrator. - If the Value Plus Option is not available in your new area, you may select one of the other medical options or an HMO (if available).
-You may waive coverage if you are covered under another plan. - You must contact HR Services within 60 days of the event to process a relocation Life Event (see "Life Events").
-Click on the "Start a Chat" button on the top of this page.
-If you do not notify HR Services of your election, you will be enrolled in the Value Plus Option in your new location (if available and previously elected) or in Core Option (if the Value Plus Option is not available).
+When you select a network and/or plan administrator, you should carefully evaluate your choices that are available to you and your family members living elsewhere, so your entire family can maximize your in-network benefit levels. - Leaving the service area (moving your home address or relocating): - If you move to an area where the Medical Option is available, you remain enrolled in the Medical Option and retain your current network administrator. - If the Medical Option is not available in your new area, you may select one of the other medical Options or an HMO (if available).
+You may waive coverage if you are covered under another plan. - You must call HR Services within 60 days of the event to process a relocation Life Event (see "Life Events").
+Click on the "Start a Chat" button on the top of this page. - If you do not notify HR Services of your election, you will be enrolled in the Medical Option in your new location (if available and previously elected).
 You will receive a confirmation statement indicating your new coverage.